-While mercury is a highly toxic substance, only a very small amount is used in a CFL or HID lamp, about the amount to cover the tip of a ballpoint pen.
-There is no risk to your health when the light bulbs are unbroken but care needs to be taken if the lamps are broken.
-The best defense is to handle the lamps with care to avoid breakage.
-Should a lamp get broken, follow the Clean up procedure found in Section 4.
+While mercury is a highly toxic substance, only a very small amount is used in a CFL, about the amount to cover the tip of a ballpoint pen.
+There is no risk to your health when the light bulbs are unbroken but care needs to be taken if the bulbs are broken.
+The best defense is to handle the bulbs with care to avoid breakage.
+Should a bulb get broken, follow the Clean up procedure found in Section 4.